edgelesssys/contrast/docs/docs/examples/emojivoto.md

 The Contrast Coordinator issues mesh certificates after successfully validating workloads.
 These certificates can be used for secure inter-deployment communication.
 The Initializer sends an attestation report to the Coordinator, retrieves certificates and a private key in return and writes them to a `volumeMount`.
-The emojivoto version we're using is patched to only communicate via mTLS (the original app talks plain HTTP).
-The different parts of the workload are configured to use the credentials from the `volumeMount` when communicating with each other.
+The service mesh sidecar is configured to use the credentials from the `volumeMount` when communicating with other parts of the deployment over mTLS.
+The public facing frontend for voting uses the mesh certificate without client authentication.

 :::